 Keep a close watch on the Nordic housing market

 From a Nordic perspective, one of the key things to follow is the housing market.
 The market has been booming around the developed world thanks to abundant extra liquidity from the central banks, but the question is how homeowners and professional real-estate investors can cope with write-downs, higher leverage ratios, higher financing costs and harder refinancing outlook.

-The Nordic housing markets have risen sharply over the past 10 years and the pandemic gave them an extra boost.
-In Sweden, the sector has a notable weight in small and mid-cap equity indices and has underperformed notably YTD and QTD against the overall index.
-The underperformance reflects the regime shift seen in the SEK interest rate markets during the last six months.
+The Nordic housing markets have risen sharply over the past ten years, and the pandemic generated additional momentum in almost all of them.
+In Sweden, where the sector has a notable weight in the equity indices of small and mid-cap companies, the performance has been below that of the overall index.
+The underperformance reflects the regime shift seen in the SEK interest rate markets during the couple of months.
 Thus, for the real-estate sector, and equity markets in general, inflation and resulting interest rate expectations will be closely monitored by investors.